alessnarciso/clothing_classifier/README.md

 # clothing_classifier
-Basic deep learning to classify clothing items.
+Basic deep learning program to classify 10 different clothing items.
 Trained and tested using the Fashion MNIST database.